zijunlin/JuniorRepositoryForAndroid/README.md

 ## Attention

-* It¡¯ Not safe to Multi-threaded
+* It's not safe to Multi-threaded

 * If something is wrong in you programming about the Datebase ,you need to delete the Datebase and debug the project again.